Civil Code of Quebec

 The Civil Code of Quebec (CCQ; Code civil du Québec, /fr/) is the civil code in force in the Canadian province of Quebec, which came into effect on January 1, 1994.
 It replaced the Civil Code of Lower Canada (Code civil du Bas-Canada) enacted by the Legislative Assembly of the Province of Canada in 1865, which had been in force since August 1, 1866.

 The Civil Code of Quebec governs a number of areas affecting relations between individuals under Quebec law.
 It deals with the main rules governing the law of persons, the family, succession, property and civil liability.
 It also contains rules of evidence in civil matters and Quebec private international law.

 Scope

-The Code's scope is summarized in its preliminary provision:

-The Civil Code of Québec, in harmony with the Charter of human rights and freedoms (chapter C-12) and the general principles of law, governs persons, relations between persons, and property.

-The Civil Code comprises a body of rules which, in all matters within the letter, spirit or object of its provisions, lays down the jus commune, expressly or by implication.
-In these matters, the Code is the foundation of all other laws, although other laws may complement the Code or make exceptions to it.

-The Civil Code is in essence a body of rules and regulations that, in all matters treated by or in the spirit or vein of its provisions, sets forth the jus commune, or the law that applies to all of Quebec, either in express or implied terms.
-For the matters handled by the Code, it acts as the foundation of all other adjacent laws, although other laws may supplement the Code or make exceptions to it.
+As summarized in its preliminary provision, the Civil Code of Quebec is a codification of the basic principles of laws, or jus commune, applicable to all people and property in Quebec and their respective relationships to each other.
+The Code, with some limited statutory exceptions, stands alongside the Quebec Charter of Human Rights and Freedoms as the foundation of all other laws in the province.

 As the cornerstone of Quebec's legal system, the Civil Code is frequently amended in order to keep in step with the demands of modern society.